 On reflection, anthropology began with art.
-During the first century of European imperialism, eyecatching objects from distant places were transported to far-away collections in private estates and public institutions-where they became subject to academic speculation, thereby giving birth to our discipline.
-Today, I am afraid to report, art in anthropology is treated as a sidebar, as if it provided no practical insight into the marginalised communities we study.
-The anthropology of art is itself active from the margins, falling between visual anthropology and material culture.
+During the first century of European imperialism, eyecatching objects from distant places were transported to far-away collections displayed in private estates and public institutions.
+Anthropology emerged as those exotic objects became subject to academic speculation.
+Today, I am afraid to report, art in anthropology is treated as a sidebar, as if art provided no practical insight into the marginalised communities we study.
+The anthropology of art is itself positioned on the margins, falling between visual anthropology and material culture.

-Then again, a marginal or interstitial position can be a disruptive site of influence.
+Yet, a marginal or interstitial position can be a disruptive site of influence.
 Anthropology needs to constantly critique its inner tendency to take ownership of all that is indigenous.
-Increasingly the anthropology of art is focused on what can be described as the "deconstruction" of anthropological assumptions.
+Increasingly, the anthropology of art is focused on what can be described as the "deconstruction" of anthropological assumptions.
 Art is each society's own exotic.